This image shows features on Europa that look like ice rafting on Earth. Taken by the Galileo spacecraft.

 The surface of Europa shows many signs of that there may be a submerged ocean.
-For example, this picture shows what look like icebergs that may have broken off from a larger block of ice, floated a bit, and then frozen into a new position that was slightly different from their original position.
+For example, this picture shows what look like icebergs that may have broken off from a parent block of ice, floated a bit, and then frozen into a new position that was slightly rotated from their original position.
 Geologists believe this evidence is a dead give-away of a watery layer underneath the ice.
 This resembles a process that happens with ice on top of water on Earth called 'rafting'.

 Other signs of a submerged ocean on Europa include:

 * flooded terrain

 * 'mushy' craters